-- (a) The grievant shall institute action under the provisions hereof in writing, signed and delivered to his or her supervisor within ten (10) working days of the occurrence complained of, or within ten (10) working days after he would reasonably be expected to know of its occurrence.
-Failure to act within said ten (10) working days shall be deemed to constitute an abandonment of the grievance.
-The grievant may be represented by an employee who is the Shop Steward. - (b) The Supervisor shall render a decision in writing within ten (10) working days after receipt of the grievance. - (c) Step 1 may be waived by mutual agreement between the parties.
+- (a) The grievant shall institute action under the provisions hereof in writing, signed and delivered to the Director of Welfare within ten (10) working days of the occurrence complained of, or within ten (10) working days after he would reasonably be expected to know of its occurrence.
+Failure to act within the said ten (10) days shall be deemed to constitute an abandonment of the grievance.
+The grievant may be represented by an employee who is the Shop Steward or a Local Union Officer. - (b) The Director of Welfare, or his designee, shall render his decision in writing within ten (10) working days after receipt of the grievance.